Bottle Shock: the Movie

 Posted by Keith Wallace

-On May 24, 1976, a little blind tasting took place in Paris.
+On May 24, 1976, a little blind tasting occurred in Paris.
 France’s historic wines were being tasted and judged alongside ones from a handful of upstart California wineries.

 Spoiler alert: The California wines won.

-The Movie Bottle Shock tells the fictionalized story of Chateau Montelena’s rise from obscurity to triumphing over a few of the top chateaus in Burgundy.
+The Movie Bottle Shock tells the fictionalized story of Chateau Montelena’s rise from obscurity to triumph over a few of the top chateaux in Burgundy.
+It’s a story every sommelier should know, and one that has been talked about ad nauseam in every wine podcast.

 Welcome to Hollywood

-Like any Hollywood film “based on a true story,” Bottle Shock dramatizes the events that happened at Chateau Montelena preceding the historic tasting.
+Like any Hollywood film “based on a true story,” Bottle Shock dramatizes the events at Chateau Montelena preceding the historic tasting.
 But no matter.
-Bill Pullman tempers his swaggering Jim Barrett with just enough sensitivity that one can’t help cheering on this lawyer who attempts his dreams at being a winery owner.
+Bill Pullman tempers his swaggering Jim Barrett with just enough sensitivity that one can’t help cheering on this lawyer who attempts his dreams of being a winery owner.

 Harry Potter, Open this Cork!

-The highlight of Bottle Shock is Alan Rickman portraying British wine merchant Steven Spurrier, owner of the now-gone Caves de la Madeleine.
-Caves are Spurrier’s struggling wine shop.
-Due to the urging of the fictional Maurice (the excellent Dennis Farina), Spurrier decides to host the historic blind tasting; thus, upping and going to California to choose which wines will compete.
-Rickman is excellent in every scene.
-His Spurrier is cool and put together, but not without a healthy sense of British deprecation.
+The highlight of Bottle Shock is Alan Rickman’s portrayal of British wine merchant Steven Spurrier, owner of the now-gone Caves de la Madeleine (we miss you, Alan Rickman).
+Caves is Spurrier’s struggling wine shop.
+At the urging of the fictional Maurice (the excellent Dennis Farina), Spurrier decides to host the historic blind tasting, thus upping and going to California to choose which wines will compete.
+Rickman is exceptional in every scene.
+His Spurrier is incredible and put together, but not without a healthy sense of British deprecation.

 Bottle Shock, the Movie Review

-Bottle Shock is a fun movie, even if it does take freedoms with the story behind the story.
-Filmmakers Randall Miller and Jodie Savin themselves readily admit that it was Barrett’s story that most moved them.
-Their idea was to create an authentic film more accurate in spirit than in actual detail.
+Bottle Shock is a fun movie, even if it does take liberties with the story behind the story.
+Filmmakers Randall Miller and Jodie Savin readily admit that Barrett’s story most moved them.
+Their idea was to create an authentic film that was more accurate in spirit than in actual detail.

-And with its great cast, Bottle Shock is sure to please.
-For those looking for the wine history behind the movie, pick up George Taber’s Judgement of Paris.
+With its great cast, Bottle Shock is sure to please.
+For those looking for the wine history behind the movie, pick up George Taber’s Judgment of Paris.

-If you’re in the mood to kick back and enjoy a laugh or two, with the exquisite Napa Valley as the backdrop, then see Bottle Shock.
-Rickman is a delight – most especially in his scenes with Dennis Farina – and as far as movies about the underdog upsetting the not-so-underdog goes, this is a good one.
+If you’re in the mood to kick back and enjoy a laugh or two with the exquisite Napa Valley as the backdrop, then Bottle Shock is for you.
+Rickman is a delight—especially in his scenes with Dennis Fari—and as far as movies about the underdog upsetting the not-so-underdog go, this is a good one.

 3 thoughts on “Bottle Shock: the Movie”